cudail/sonic-robo-chat-2/README.md

 ### MUSIC|{track}

 Play the given music track.
-The normal stage music will start over after the track has finished playing.
-If an invalid name is passed in then it will cut off the normal stage music, which will restart after a second.
+The normal stage music will resume from where it left off after the track has finished playing.
+If an invalid name is passed in then it will cut off the normal stage music but it should resume after a second.

 List of music: https://wiki.srb2.org/wiki/List_of_music